-4.1 The Democratic Services Risk Register is part of the Council's corporate risk management framework.
-The Register reflects the Council's corporate priorities and key strategic projects that are contained in Fit for the Future.
+4.1 The Chief Executive's Office Service Risk Register is part of the Council's corporate risk management framework.
+The Register reflects the Council's corporate priorities and key strategic projects that are contained in Fit for the Future as they relate to the functions delivered by the Services in the Chief Executive's Office.